-Required Prerequisite: Principles of Teaching; Child and Adolescent Development, will be taken concurrently Teaching and Learning provides students the opportunity to apply many of the concepts that they have learned throughout the Education Professions pathway.
+Required Prerequisite: Principles of Teaching; Child and Adolescent Development

+Co-requisite: Education Professions Capstone will be taken concurrently with this course Teaching and Learning provides students the opportunity to apply many of the concepts that they have learned throughout the Education Professions pathway.
 In addition to a focus on best practices, this course will provide an introduction to the role that technology plays in the modern classroom.
 Through hands-on experience with educational software, utility packages, and commonly used microcomputer hardware, students will analyze ways to integrate technology as a tool for instruction, evaluation, and management.
+This course has been approved to be offered for dual credit.
+Students pursuing this course for dual credit are still required to meet the minimum prerequisites for the course and pass the course with a C or better in order for dual credit to be awarded.